 Contacts and terminal barrels that show evidence of the presence of tarnish, corrosion or physical damage, including bent contacts, shall not be used.

-Inspection shall verify that wire size and type, the contact and terminal are as specified in the drawing or control document.
+Inspection shall check that the combination of wire size and type and crimp item are in accordance with the drawing or control document.

 Post-crimp inspection (performed by quality assurance)

-The QA inspector shall carry out inspection with the aid of a binocular microscope having an initial linear magnification of 7.
+The QA inspector shall carry out inspection with the use of a binocular microscope having a minimum linear magnification of 7.

 Further examination of surface characteristics can be performed at higher magnifications.

-The inspector shall not physically disturb parts and conductor leads to aid inspection.
+The inspector shall not physically disturb parts and conductor leads to help inspection.

 The following acceptance criteria shall be met;

-Insulation is not damaged by the crimping tool or the terminal;
+Wire insulation is not damaged by the crimping operation;

-The conductor is visible in the inspection hole when an inspection hole is provided;
+The conductor is visible in the inspection hole when an inspection hole is provided; in the case of lugs and splices the free end of the conductor is visible at the exit point;

 The crimp barrel has no unintentional sharp edges, peeled metal, burrs, cracked platings or cuts after crimping;